AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-elaboration_issues-07:

+   7. Rule removed.

+..
 7. In the case of a dispatching call, the subprogram_body mentioned in the above rules is that (if any) of the statically denoted callee.

 .. _tu-elaboration_issues-08:

+   8. Rule removed.

+..
 8. The first freezing point of a tagged type shall occur within the early call region of each of its overriding primitive operations.

    [This rule is needed to prevent a dispatching call before the body